Student Code of Conduct

 - Police and/or other agencies, as required by law

 Except for unusual circumstances and pre-approved by school administration, guests are not permitted during class time, as this can be disruptive to education.
-To bring a guest to a dance, permission from administration is required.
+To bring a guest to a dance, permission from administration is required in advance.
 Students are responsible for all actions of their guests.

 Running shoes with non-marking soles must be worn.
 Jewelry should not be worn while engaging in gym activities.
 Food or drink is not permitted in the gymnasium at any time.